erenoezveren/GUTS_2022/README.md

 How to use:

 1) Set up bot for your discord server - create your own Token on the discord developer token, and replace the one in the script.
                                         Add permissions on the developers portal for your bot to join the desired channel.
+Create a .env file with your discord token!
 2) Go onto your discord server
 3) Run ClipBot.py in Python Shell
 4) Use the following commands in a text channel on discord to use the bot: